tc39/notes/meetings/2023-09/september-26.md

 have been introduced yesterday.
 We have AV support team as well.
 So hopefully it should be a great experience.

-RPR: We use TCQ as our agenda -- our main agenda driver, as well as also our way of list ordering the discussions.
+RPR: We use TCQ as our agenda, main agenda driver, as well as also our way of list ordering the discussions.
 You can find this on the reflector posting.
 This is the main view when we have a topic running, and you got those buttons there if you wish to contribute to the linear discussion.
 So start off with normally your default, if you want to talk about the current